LauraVrkmp/guitar_tuner/README.md

 # Simple Guitar Tuner
 A guitar tuner for Linux or Windows that detects frequencies between 60 and 1060 Hz.
 Building is done on a Debian based Linux machine. ./bin/tuner is for Linux, ./bin/tuner.exe is the Windows executable.

-To compile you need the raylib and miniaudio as dependancies. `miniaudio.h` is included in the include folder.
+To compile you need raylib and miniaudio as dependancies. `miniaudio.h` is included in the include folder.
 Follow the instructions for raylib, for Linux and Windows respectively.

 ### Linux version: